Dakelh

+Name

+The autonym of the Dakelh, or Dakelh-ne (ᑕᗸᒡ) translated to “travel upon water”, literally "people who travel by boat early in the morning", a Synaeresis of uda ukelh and ne.
+The suffixes -xwoten, “people of” or -t’en, “people” to village names or locations to refer to specific groups (for example, Tl’azt’en or Wet’suwet’en).

+The Wetʼsuwetʼen (Whutsot'en, ᗘᙢᗥᐣ, "People of the Wet'sinkwha/Wa Dzun Kwuh River, i.e. Bulkley River", lit: "People of the blue and green River"; also known as Western Carrier) and Babine (Nadot'en) (Nadot'enne, ᘇᑎᗥᐣ, "Lake Babine People"; also known as Northern Carrier) peoples are a branch of the Dakelh/Carrier people, and have been referred to as the Western Carrier.

 Geography

-Dakelh territories called Keyoh, include the area along Fraser River (Lhtakoh - "rivers within one another") from north of Prince George (Lheidli - "confluence") to south of Quesnel and including the Barkerville-Wells area, the Nechako Country, the areas around Stuart Lake (Nak'albun - "Mount Pope lake"), Trembleur Lake (Dzinghubun - "day after lake"), Takla Lake (Khelhghubun - "load after lake"), Fraser Lake (Nadlehbun - "(fish) run lake"), and Babine Lake, the Bulkley Valley, and the region along the West Road River, west to the Hazelton Mountains and the Kitimat Ranges of the Coast Mountains, including the Kluskus Lakes (Lhoosk'uz - "Rocky Mountain whitefish place"), Ootsa Lake (Oosa Bunk'ut - "bucket lake"), the Quanchus and Fawnie Ranges, and Cheslatta Lake (Tsetl'adak Bunk'ut - "Peak Rock Lake").
+Dakelh territories called Keyoh, include the area along Fraser River (Lhtakoh – "rivers within one another") from north of Prince George (Lheidli – "confluence") to south of Quesnel and including the Barkerville-Wells area, the Nechako Country, the areas around Stuart Lake (Nak'albun – "Mount Pope lake"), Trembleur Lake (Dzinghubun – "day after lake"), Takla Lake (Khelhghubun – "load after lake"), Fraser Lake (Nadlehbun – "(fish) run lake"), and Babine Lake, the Bulkley Valley, and the region along the West Road River, west to the Hazelton Mountains and the Kitimat Ranges of the Coast Mountains, including the Kluskus Lakes (Lhoosk'uz – "Rocky Mountain whitefish place"), Ootsa Lake (Oosa Bunk'ut – "bucket lake"), the Quanchus and Fawnie Ranges, and Cheslatta Lake (Tsetl'adak Bunk'ut – "Peak Rock Lake").

 Dakelh territories are for the most part sub-boreal forest, dotted with numerous lakes.
 There are numerous rivers, all ultimately draining into the Pacific Ocean, mostly via the Fraser River.
 The climate is continental, with cold winters during which the rivers and lakes freeze over and a short growing season.
 The area is hilly, with mountains of modest size.
 The Rocky Mountains form the eastern boundary of the Dakelh territories, but the Dakelh are not very familiar with the foothills because that area in recent times has been occupied by the Cree (Dushina, ᑐᙘᘇ).
 Part of the Coast Mountains and Hazelton Mountains fall within Wit'suwit'en territory.
 Farther south, 'Ulkatcho people share the Coast Range with the Coast Salish Nuxalkmc (Bella Coola) and the northern Chilcotin Plateau with Northern Athabaskan speaking strong warrior nation (with political influence from the Similkameen region in the south (of British Columbia), the Pacific coast in the west, and the Rocky Mountains in the east) Tsilhqot'in (Chilkot'in, ᗘᙢᗥᐣ).